Medicare Part A Costs (Hospital)

 The chart below shows your estimated drug plan monthly premium based on your income.
 If your income is above a certain limit, you’ll pay an income-related monthly adjustment amount in addition to your plan premium.

-2022 Part D national base beneficiary premium — $33.37
+2024 Part D national base beneficiary premium — $34.70

-This amount is used to estimate the Part D late enrollment penalty and the income-related monthly adjustment amounts listed in the table above.
-The national base beneficiary premium amount can change each year.
+Medicare uses the national base beneficiary premium to estimate the Part D late enrollment penalty and the income-related monthly adjustment amounts listed in the table above.
+This amount can change each year.
 If you pay a late enrollment penalty, these amounts may be higher.

 Get help from an expert!